Henry Hoyle

-Henry "Harry" Clement Hoyle JP (20 November 1852 – 20 July 1926) was an Australian politician and rugby league football administrator of the 1890s and 1900s.
+Henry Clement Hoyle JP (20 November 1852 – 20 July 1926) was an Australian politician and rugby league football administrator of the 1890s and 1900s.
 A life member of the New South Wales Rugby League, Hoyle is credited with helping to craft the rhetoric justifying its successful 1908 split from the New South Wales Rugby Football Union.

 Early life

 The son of a sea captain, Hoyle was born in Millers Point, New South Wales on 20 November 1852.
 He was educated at a Balmain convent school and Fort Street Public School.
 At age 10 he began his working life in Balmain with Booth's sawmills.
 He was apprenticed as a Blacksmith with P N Russell & Co,. then worked at Mort's Dock in 1868.

 Hoyle gained employment for the New South Wales Government Railways in 1876.
 While there he became a foreman and got married, setting up his house within the St Peter's, Surry Hills parish, of which he became a leading member.
 Hoyle was active in an 1882 iron trade strike.
 He was a founding member of the Railway and Tramway Service Association of New South Wales, becoming its first president in 1885.

 In 1890 he was dismissed by the railways for his union activities.
 In 1891, as a member of the Protectionist Party, Hoyle was elected to the New South Wales Legislative Assembly for the four-member seat of Redfern.
 With the reduction of the size of the Legislative Assembly before the 1894 election, the Redfern electorate was reduced to being a single-member seat, and Hoyle was subsequently defeated by the Labour Party at that election.
 After his electoral defeat he was employed to write for The Freeman's Journal, and stood again for the seat of Redfern as the Protectionist candidate at the 1895 election but was unsuccessful.
 At the following election in 1898, Hoyle stood as the National Federal Party candidate for the seat of Sydney-Belmore, but was unsuccessful against the sitting Free Trade Party member, James Graham.